D0men1c0/ISSR_Darkweb/README.md

     # Create and activate a virtual environment (optional but recommended)
     python3.12 -m venv myenv
     source myenv/bin/activate   # On Windows: myenv\Scripts\activate

     # Install the dependencies using requirements.txt
     pip install -r requirements.txt
+    ```

+    Using `conda`:
+    ```bash
+    # Ensure you are using Python 3.12
+    python --version

+    # Create and activate a conda environment (optional but recommended)
+    conda create --name myenv python=3.12
+    conda activate myenv

+    # Install the dependencies using requirements.txt
+    pip install -r requirements.txt